pgarciacamou/react-context-consumer-hoc/README.md

 ### Namespacing with reselect (createStructuredSelector)

 Let's say you want to reconstruct the `UNSAFE_withContext` API to wrap context in an object, e.g. `this.props.context`.
-Then,
+Then, we can simply do the following:

 ```js
 import { createStructuredSelector } from 'reselect'